-The SWPPP has two major objectives: (a) to identify and evaluate sources of pollutants associated with industrial activities that may affect the quality of storm water discharges and authorized non-storm water discharges from the facility; and (b) to identify and implement site-specific best management practices (BMPs) to reduce or prevent pollutants associated with industrial activities in storm water discharges and authorized non-storm water discharges and authorized non-storm water discharges and authorized son-storm water prevention measures or other low-cost and pollution ontrol measures.
-They are generally categorized as non-structural BMPs (activity schedules, prohibitions of practices, maintenance procedures, and other low-cost measures) and as structural BMPs (treatment measures, run-off controls, overhead coverage.)
-To achieve these objectives, facility operators should consider the five phase process for SWPPP development and implementation as shown in Table A.
+The SWPPP has two major objectives: (a) to identify and evaluate sources of pollutants associated with industrial activities that may affect the quality of storm water discharges and authorized non-storm water discharges from the facility; and (b) to identify and implement site specific best management practices (BMPs) to reduce or prevent pollutants associated with industrial activities in discharges and authorized non-storm water prevent pollutants associated with industrial activities in from water discharges and authorized non-storm water prevention measures or other low-cost and pollution control measures.
+They are generally categorized as non-structural maintenance procedures, and other low-cost measures) and as maintenance procedures, and other low-cost measures) and as detructural BMPs (treatment measures, run-off controls, over head coverage.)
+To achieve these objectives, facility operators should consider the five phase process for SWPp development and implementation as shown in Table A.

-the SWPPP requirements are designed to be sufficiently flexible to meet the needs of various facilities.
-SWPPP .. requirements that are not applicable to a facility should not be included in the SWPPP.
+The SWPPP requirements are designed to be sufficiently flexible to meet the needs of various facilities.
+SWPPP requirements that are not applicable to a facility should not be included in the SWPPP, a.
+Pollution Prevention Team